 Best Sleep Schedule for Health

-According to the Mayo Clinic, it goes without saying that sticking to a schedule is the best thing you can do to ensure that you get proper rest.
-[3] The recommended number of hours for an adult is typically between 7-8.
+According to the Mayo Clinic, sticking to a schedule, including establishing a fixed wake-up time, is the best way to ensure proper rest.
+[3] The recommended number of hours for an adult is typically between 7 and 8.

 Anything more or less usually doesn’t allow a person to feel rested.